Typography Scale Generator

 Document Your System

-A type scale is only useful if your team knows it exists and how to use it.
+A type scale is only useful if your team knows it exists.
 Document when to use each level, include code examples, and make it easy to reference.
-Consider creating a component library or design tokens to enforce consistency automatically.

 Common Typography Mistakes